w3f/polkadot-wiki/docs/kusama-ledger.md

 ### Removing Expired Democracy Locks

-Since Ledger does not support batch transactions, you must issue several extrinsics manually when you want remove expired democracy locks on an account stored on a Ledger device.
+Since Ledger does not support batch transactions, you must issue several extrinsics manually when you want to remove expired democracy locks on an account stored on a Ledger device.

 - Go to https://polkadot.js.org/apps/#/accounts.
 Look at your expired locks and note which referenda they were for.